vpayno/git-commit-helper/README.md

 - make sure force pushes are blocked on `main`
 - reset commit history on `master` to 1 commit
     - add new readme with info on the rename and instructions they should run on their local clone
-    - ammend and reword the only commit
+    - amend and reword the only commit
     - goal is to make it very obvious they need to stop using `master` and to start using `main`
     - force push `master`
     - block force pushes on `master` upstream(s)